ajs-voices/once-upon-a-dream/scenes/035-late-night.md

 "Alright Dad, I got the picture."
 I pulled out my phone and finaly looked at the text message

-Nox: _Just wishing you a Merry Christmas Eve from the kitchen of Fiore.
+Angel: _Just wishing you a Merry Christmas Eve from the kitchen of Fiore.
 Remember Santa is always watching._

 _You are working tonight?_

 I tucked my phone back in after sending the text.
 I didn't expect an answer right away if he was working.

-My father asked, "What is Nox up to?"
+My father asked, "What is Angel up to?"
 The look on my face must have been surprise because my dad chuckled.
 "You lit up at the text.
 It had to be him.
 Max and Drew don't make you that happy."

 "Working Fiore I guess."
 I said.

 A response came back and I read it quickly.

-Nox: _Yeah, so Baboo can be with the family._
+Angel: _Yeah, so Baboo can be with the family._

 I added to my previous answer, "He's covering for Chef Marco so he can be with family tonight."